wrccdc-org/wccomps-bot/docs/ui-design-system.md

 </form>
 ```

-### When to Use Crispy Forms
+### Crispy Forms

-Only for complex dynamic forms where field order/visibility changes based on model.
+No crispy forms usage found in templates.
+All forms use Cotton components.

 ### Form Layout Rules